michalspano/procedural-prog/readme.txt

     The specific tasks that each member has been assigned are the following:
         - Ionel:
-            own implementations of the task 1 through 5; work on the Menu part of the program; work on the custom Scanner class (`IOScanner.java`) and refactoring the source code into subsequent subroutines.
+            own implementations of the task 1 through 5; work on the Menu part of the program; work on the custom Scanner class (`IOScanner.java`) and refactoring the source code into subsequent subroutines; help with refactoring of generalized algorithms proposed by Joel.

         - Joel:
             own implementations of the task 1 through 5; implementation of generalized functionalities for the